Baltasar Garzón: Appearance before the Spanish Supreme Court

-In April 2010, Garzón was indicted by the Spanish Supreme Court for prevarication for arbitrarily changing his juridical criteria to engineer the case in order to bypass the law limiting his jurisdiction.
-If convicted, he could have been barred from his duties for 20 years.
-Garzón's indictment has been highly divisive within Spain and controversial abroad.
+As a result Garzón was indicted by the Spanish Supreme Court for willful abuse of power for allegedly arbitrarily changing his juridical criteria in order to bypass the law limiting his jurisdiction.
+Garzón's indictment was highly divisive within Spain and controversial abroad.
 Amnesty International and Human Rights Watch condemned the indictment, and The New York Times published an editorial supporting him, whereas The Wall Street Journal condemned Garzón's proceedings in an editorial supporting the rule of law.
-There were public protests in Spain from left wing organizations supporting Garzón.
+There were public protests in Spain from groups supporting Garzón.